 The “Shake Hands” trick is definitely one of the cuter tricks your pup can learn.
 It is quite simple and is actually one of the easiest tricks to teach.
-The secret is that your dog will already naturally paw at you if he wants something.
-When you present a fisted hand with treats inside, your dog will be compelled to paw at your hand since they can’t get the treats with their mouth.
-Once they continue to paw, begin to use the command “Shake” and after repeating it several times, your dog is sure to learn a brand new trick.
+The secret is that your dog will already naturally paw at you if they want something.
+When you present a closed fistful of treats, your dog will be compelled to paw at your hand since they can’t get the treats with their mouth.
+Once they continue to paw, begin to use the command “Shake,” and after repeating it several times, your dog is sure to learn a brand new trick.

 5. Roll Over